Country: Great Britain

 So with “nowhere” no longer being a viable answer to the question of where Dracula goes from AD 1972, what would Houghton do?
 Could they serve up the same old, same old one more time and get away with it?
 Unlikely.
 In fact, it was unlikely they could get away with anything they served up.
 Dracula was DOA at the box office no matter what they did.
 This last movie was just going to be a post-mortem nervous twitch.
 So what the hell?
 Why not bring the whole thing to its oddly logical extreme, the only place left for Dracula to go?
-And so, despite the occult title meant no doubt to cash in on the sudden popularity of devil worshiper films (working titles for the film included Dracula and his Vampire Brides and Dracula is Dead and Well and Living in London), Satanic Rites of Dracula takes the persistently undead vampire from satanic bogeyman and propels him into the realm of the James Bond villain or, perhaps more appropriately given the quality of the final film and the return of Christopher Lee to the role of Dracula, Fu Manchu.
+And so, despite the occult title meant no doubt to cash in on the sudden popularity of devil worshiper films (working titles for the film included Dracula and his Vampire Brides and Dracula is Dead and Well and Living in London), Satanic Rites of Dracula takes the persistently undead vampire from satanic bogeyman and propels him into the realm of the James Bond villain.
 No longer is Dracula a savage beast.
 No longer is he a biological mutation.
 No longer is he a ghoul lurking in the overgrown corners of shadowy Gothic buildings.
 No longer is he a demon.
 With Satanic Rites of Dracula, he becomes a super-villain, complete with a secret lair, henchmen, kidnapped scientists, and dreams of global conquest.

 Despite the fact that Satanic Rites of Dracula was written and directed by the same crew and has largely the same cast of adults, it bears little resemblance to AD 1972 or any of the previous Dracula films.
 Not just because of the Fu Manchu plot, but also because it entirely eschews the colorful nature of past films and opts instead for an oppressively bleak atmosphere populated by washed out skies, overcast days, and tired looking men in drab flared suits.
 Like Dracula, like the audience, everyone just seems worn out.
 Not that they aren’t game for another go-round, mind you.
 This is a solid British cast, after all, and no one is going to do anything but their best.
 Cushing is as he always is; Lee is the same; Michael Coles is a welcome familiar face from the last film, someone to whom we can relate, and while Joanna Lumley is fine as Jessica, she really has little to do beyond scream and warn people about vampires too late.
 So I guess it’s not so much a tiredness as it is a…let’s say world-weariness.
 I don’t want to read more into the film than there is, but it really does give off a sense of the meta, that the threadbare worn-out nature of the series is reflected in the characters.

 As a Dracula film, I can’t call it a success.
 Dracula has always been a supporting player his own movies, but here he’s less like Dracula than ever before, taking on instead the role of Howard Hughes meets Blofeld (or, alternately, Blofeld in Diamonds are Forever).
 As a whacked out sort of spy film, it almost works.
 It’s a bit too boring and far too serious to really capture the spirit of that genre, though.
-Instead, we have a beast that is neither fish nor foul, and not very good at doing much of anything.
+Instead, we have a beast that is neither fish nor fowl, and not very good at doing much of anything.
 There are embers of a good movie here, meaning that I can’t entirely dismiss it, but you have to blow on those embers pretty furiously to generate any sort of warmth.
 The initial idea, that of turning Dracula into a tired man whose sole final option is to destroy everything in order to destroy himself, is worth exploring, but where Don Houghton comes up with a great premise, he can’t really deliver a great script.
-I feel like, had this movie been written by someone like Brian Clemens (who wrote Captain Kronos, Vampire Hunter, and because of his experience working on The Avengers, would have been more at home with the loopier aspect of Dracula-as-Blofeld), it would have had a much better chance for success.
-At the very least, had it been a bit less heavy-handed and plodding, it could have gotten by on the quirkiness of the premise, maybe even been something like Scream and Scream Again, a film (featuring Lee and Cushing, no less) that mixes espionage thrills, science fiction, horror, and general weirdness far better than Satanic Rites of Dracula.
+Had this movie been written by someone like Brian Clemens (who wrote Captain Kronos, Vampire Hunter, and because of his experience working on The Avengers, would have been more at home with the loopier aspect of Dracula-as-Blofeld), it would have had a much better chance for success.
+At the very least, had it been a bit less heavy-handed and plodding, it could have gotten by on the quirkiness of the premise.
 Instead, Houghton’s no-nonsense but not well-written script doesn’t do the high concept justice.